jorgellopez38/Credit-Card-Fraud/README.md

 ### Project Goals

-Discover drivers of quality
+- Discover drivers of fraud from credit card data
-Use drivers to develop a machine learning model that accurately predicts wine quality This information could be used on future datasets to help find high quality wine
+- Use these drivers to develop a machine learning model that helps predicts fraud
+- This information could be used on future datasets to help detect fraud

 ### Initial Questions